shariq1989/cookbook/content/recipe/IP_Bhuna_Gosht.md

 ### ABOUT THE MEAL

+Bhuna gosht is a popular dish in Pakistan and India and refers to a thick, dry curry made with either goat or lamb that is slow-cooked for a long period.

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
 It’s been an honor to study Desi cooking under my talented mother-in-law.
 She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

-#### Where does bhuna gosht originate?

-Bhuna gosht refers to a thick, dry curry made with either goat or lamb that is cooked for long durations.
+#### What main ingredients are needed for this meal?

+* Gosht: "Gosht," literally means meat, but in Indian and Pakistani cuisine, gosht most often refers to goat or lamb; we prefer to use goat for this dish.

 #### What equipment do I need to make this recipe?